sbakiu/immoscout-bot/README.md

 ### Customize ImmobilienScout search link

-The variable `IMMO_SEARCH_URL` is just an ImmobilienScout24 URL.
+The variable `IMMO_SEARCH_URL` is an ImmobilienScout24 URL.

-This URL is used for scraping.
-For a properly functioning application you should make sure that the URL is having the following properties:
+The scrapping process monitors this URL.
+For the application to work properly, you should make sure the URL has the following properties:
 - Apartments are in list view (not map view)
-- Sorted by date, so that newest are first.
-This is especially important as you only request the first page and looking for new stuff on that page.
+- Sorted by date the newest first.
+This is important as the application only checks the first page of the results.

-After getting the URL from the browser, run:
+After getting the URL from the browser, run in the terminal:
 ```
 export IMMO_SEARCH_URL=<YOUR_IMMO_URL>
 heroku config:set -a $APP_NAME IMMO_SEARCH_URL=<IMMOSEARCH_URL>
 ```

-Feel free to go crazy with the search criteria.

 ### Deploy